rust-lang/mdBook/CONTRIBUTING.md

 0. Navigate into the newly created `mdBook` directory
 0. Run `cargo build`

-The resulting binary can be found in `mdBook/target/debug/` under the name `mdBook` or `mdBook.exe`.
+The resulting binary can be found in `mdBook/target/debug/` under the name `mdbook` or `mdbook.exe`.

 ### Code Quality